chnoblouch/aethervr/README.md

 ### Tracker

-The AetherVR tracker (`aethervr_tracker.exe`) is an application written in Python that uses OpenCV, MediaPipe, and Qt.
-It tracks landmarks of the users head and hands using MediaPipe, converts them to virtual headset and controller inputs, and sends them to the OpenXR runtime over TCP.
+The AetherVR tracker (`aethervr_tracker.exe`) is a Python application that tracks landmarks on the users head and hands using MediaPipe, converts them to virtual headset and controller inputs, and sends them to the OpenXR runtime over TCP.